8ta4/blog/drafts/Seeking Speech-to-Text API Recommendations: Word-Level Probabilities, High Accuracy, Low Latency.md

 1. Cross-origin resource sharing (CORS): This isn't a must-have, but it would be nice if the API supports CORS for direct use from the browser.

+Comparing speech-to-text API accuracy has been so fruitful just like comparing apples to oranges, as many providers claim their solution is the best.
+This self-serving marketing makes it hard to determine the true accuracy of each API.

+I checked out a bunch of APIs that Deepgram mentioned in their blog post "Best Speech-to-Text APIs in 2024."
+Only the Nova-2 model from Deepgram and the Whisper API from OpenAI were able to return the API call within one second.
+But the Whisper API that OpenAI provides doesn't give you word-level probabilities.
+That's a dealbreaker.

 Deepgram claims to be the most accurate, fastest, and cheapest API, but I ran into two issues:

 1. Latency: Deepgram usually takes about 0.5 seconds to return a transcript for a single sentence.
 Most of this time is spent on TCP slow start, making the network the bottleneck.

 1. CORS: Deepgram doesn't support CORS, which is a bummer for browser-based apps.

-I checked out a bunch of APIs that Deepgram mentioned in their blog post "Best Speech-to-Text APIs in 2024."
-Only the Nova-2 model from Deepgram and the Whisper API from OpenAI were able to return the API call within one second.
-But the Whisper API that OpenAI provides doesn't give you word-level probabilities.
-That's a dealbreaker.

 Most speech-to-text providers give you a couple of options like a streaming API and a prerecorded API.
 Take Deepgram, for example.